Los Angeles Chargers vs. Dallas Cowboys NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Chargers Top Players

-- Check out SISportsbook for player prop bets for Herbert and his teammates, then place a bet.
+- Check out SISportsbook for updated player prop bets for Herbert and his teammates.

-- Mike Williams also tacked on 756 yards on 48 catches and five touchdowns.
-He was targeted 85 times and averaged 47.3 receiving yards per game last year.
+- Mike Williams contributed with 48 catches for 756 yards and five touchdowns last year.
+He was targeted 85 times and put up 47.3 receiving yards per game.

-- Last year Jalen Guyton caught 28 passes on 55 targets for 511 yards and three touchdowns, averaging 31.9 receiving yards per game.
+- Jalen Guyton racked up 511 yards on 28 catches with three touchdowns last year, averaging 31.9 yards per game on 55 targets.

 Cowboys Top Players

-- Dak Prescott threw for 1,856 yards while completing 68% of his passes (151-of-222), with nine touchdowns and four interceptions last year (371.2 yards per game).
-He also carried the ball 18 times for 93 yards and three touchdowns, averaging 18.6 yards per game.
+- Last year Dak Prescott collected 1,856 passing yards (371.2 yards per game) while going 151-for-222 (68% completion percentage) and throwing nine touchdowns and four interceptions.
+He tacked on 93 rushing yards on 18 carries with three touchdowns, averaging 18.6 yards per game.

-- A season ago, Ezekiel Elliott churned out 979 rushing yards (61.2 yards per game) and scored six touchdowns.
-He added 52 catches for 338 yards (21.1 receiving yards per game) with two receiving touchdowns.
+- A season ago, Ezekiel Elliott racked up 979 rushing yards (61.2 yards per game) and scored six touchdowns.
+He tacked on 52 catches for 338 yards (21.1 receiving yards per game) with two receiving touchdowns.

-- Last season Tony Pollard ran for 435 yards on 101 carries (27.2 ypg), with four rushing touchdowns.
+- Last year Tony Pollard rushed for 435 yards on 101 carries (27.2 ypg), with four rushing touchdowns.

-- Find the latest odds and place your bets on Cooper to hit his player props at SISportsbook.

-- CeeDee Lamb also contributed with 935 yards on 74 grabs and five touchdowns.
-He was targeted 111 times and put up 58.4 receiving yards per game last year.
+- CeeDee Lamb contributed with 74 catches for 935 yards and five touchdowns last year.
+He was targeted 111 times and put up 58.4 receiving yards per game.